Skip to content

 Learning Outcomes

-• Demonstrate technical competencies using appropriate digital tools.
+• Demonstrate technical competencies using appropriate digital tools

-• Apply relevant computational thinking skills.
+• Apply relevant computational thinking

 Assessment